Kaiserslautern: Culture, tourism, and sports

-Kaiserslautern's large botanical gardens feature a Japanese-style garden.
+Kaiserslautern's large botanical garden features a Japanese-style garden.
 Another unusual feature is the Waschmühle (also known as "Wesch"), an enormous 160 m public swimming pool that is the largest in Europe.
 There are several pedestrian-only shopping zones with numerous and varied restaurants and bars located in the city centre surrounding the old city (Altstadt).
 In the Altstadt you will find the "Kaiserbrunnen", a large ornamental fountain with symbols of the city's history such as a sewing machine, as produced by the Pfaff company in the city, a football representing the city's football club and various animals that children can climb.

 Kaiserslautern has a diverse culinary sector, offering visitors the chance to sample dishes from across the world.

 Kaiserslautern is located in one of the largest contiguous forested areas in Central Europe, the Palatinate Forest, which offers numerous hiking trails and lakes to visitors.